Eyelid surgery – blepharoplasty

 How much does eyelid surgery cost?

 The cost of eyelid surgery depends on the type and extent of the procedure.
-An upper eyelid correction costs from CHF 2’500.- and a lower eyelid correction from CHF 5’000.-.
+An upper eyelid correction costs from 2 500 CHF and a lower eyelid correction from 5 000 CHF.
+We will be happy to discuss the exact costs with you during a personal consultation.

 Are the costs covered by health insurance?

 Eyelid correction is usually a purely aesthetic procedure and is not covered by health insurance.
-In exceptional cases, costs may be covered for drooping upper eyelids that severely impair the field of vision.
-However, we only offer eyelid surgery as a self-pay procedure.
+In exceptional cases, costs may be covered for drooping upper eyelids that significantly impair the visual field, provided an ophthalmologist considers the surgery medically necessary.
+However, we offer eyelid surgery exclusively as a self-pay procedure.